-If no winner has been declared at the end of the one-minute suddenvictory period, two 30-second tiebreaker periods will be wrestled.
-The two tiebreaker periods will be wrestled in their entirety.
-The choice for position in the first tiebreaker period will be determined at the conclusion of the regulation match and granted to the wrestler who scores the first points other than penalty points and escapes in the regulation match.
+If no winner has been declared at the end of the one-minute sudden-victory period, two 30-second tiebreaker periods will be wrestled.
+The two tiebreaker periods will be wrestled in their entirety if no fall, default or disqualification occurs.
+The choice for the top or bottom position in the first tiebreaker period will be determined at the conclusion of the regulation match and granted to the wrestler who scores the first points other than penalty points and escapes in the regulation match.
 Time advantage of one minute or more for either wrestler shall be included in this determination.
-(For time advantage use in tournaments, see Rule 2.11.2.)
+(For time advantage use in tournaments, see Rule 2.12.2.)

-When the only points scored are either escapes and/or penalty points, the choice of position will be granted to the winner of a toss of a colored disc.
-The referee will toss the disc at the conclusion of the suddenvictory period and allow it to fall to the mat unimpeded.
+When the only points scored are escapes and/or penalty points, the choice of position to start the first tiebreaker period will be granted to the winner of a toss of a colored disc.
+The referee will toss the disc at the conclusion of the sudden-victory period and allow it to fall to the mat unimpeded.
 The wrestler winning the toss may select only the top or bottom position.

 A wrestler choosing the defensive (bottom) position in the first tiebreaker period shall assume the offensive (top) position in the second tiebreaker period.
-(For exception, see Rule 6.1.1.)
+(For exception, see Rule 6.1.3.)

-The two 30-second tiebreaker periods will be wrestled with the time advantage kept and recorded (See Rule 2.11.2.), and all points scored.
-However, if due to a second injury timeout the offensive wrestler accrues at least one minute of time advantage in the tiebreaker periods, that contestant shall be awarded one point.
+The two 30-second tiebreaker periods will be wrestled with the time advantage kept and recorded (see Rule 2.12.2), and all points scored.
+However, if due to the first nonbleeding injury timeout, the offensive wrestler accrues at least one minute of time advantage in the tiebreaker periods, that contestant shall be awarded one point.
+(For second nonbleeding injury timeout, see Rule 6.1.3.)
 The contestant with the greater number of points, or who is awarded a fall, default or disqualification, is declared the winner.

-3.11.2 Second Round of Overtime.
+3.10.2 Second Round of Overtime.
 If the score remains tied after the 30-second tiebreaker periods in the first round of overtime, a second round begins with a sudden-victory period of a maximum of one minute.